Izardo/pands-project-2021/README.md

 Research the data set and write a summary about it.

-The project description can be found at the following link:
+The project description can be found at the following link: (download pdf, place in same folder & link here)

 ### Tools used